 When it comes to a decrease in thyroid hormone, symptoms can be visible in the skin and hair, causing them to become dry and coarse.
 It can also cause weight gain, constipation, memory loss, depression as well as a feeling of being cold all the time.

 The symptoms of low anti-diuretic hormone differ again and can include severe thirst and passing large amounts of urine.

 Diagnosing and treating hypopituitarism

-The diagnosis and treatment of hypopituitarism depends on the specific hormonal deficiency and the underlying cause for the gland malfunction and there are different tests to diagnose this.
+The diagnosis and treatment of hypopituitarism depend on the specific hormonal deficiency and the underlying cause for the gland malfunction and there are different tests to diagnose this.
 Some of these tests are called “dynamic” tests because levels are taken before and after the gland is stimulated.

 For example, to check the adrenal glands a synacthen test is done whereby they inject synacthen to stimulate the glands to produce cortisol and then do a blood test to see if the glands reacted as they should do.

 To check the thyroid, a TSH test is done to see whether the pituitary gland is failing to signal the thyroid to produce hormones.
 A free T4 test may also be done but not always.

 When there are symptoms of a lack of the anti-diuretic hormone, doctors sometimes carry out regular blood and urine tests while their patient goes without water for between 8 – 24 hours to diagnose the problem.

 On the other hand, when symptoms are non-specific , it’s common for people to undergo vision tests and CT and MRI scans to diagnose the underlying cause.